- Code STST8026

 This course has been adjusted for remote participation in Semester 1 2021 due to COVID-19 restrictions.
 On-campus activities may also be available.

-This masters level course examines the use of nuclear weapons for political objectives.
-It reviews the development and current state of nuclear weapons technology, and how nuclear weapons have enabled various deterrence and warfighting strategies during and after the Cold War.
-Non-proliferation and arms control are examined as ways to limit the spread of nuclear technology.
-The course then on nuclear weapons proliferation and strategy in specific countries and situations in Asia, and demonstrates how various states in the region seek to attain their political goals through procuring, deploying, and, if necessary, using nuclear weapons.
-North Korea, Pakistan, India, China and the United States are all discussed with a particular emphasis on the interplay and relationship between the political goals, available technology, and employment strategies.
-The course concludes with a session on Australia's nuclear policy in past, present and future.
+This course reviews the development and current state of nuclear weapons technology, and how nuclear weapons have enabled various deterrence and warfighting strategies during and after the Cold War.
+The United States, China, North Korea, Pakistan, and India are all discussed with a particular emphasis on the interplay and relationship between the political goals, available technology, and employment strategies, before the course concludes with a session on Australia's nuclear policy in past, present and future.

 Upon successful completion, students will have the knowledge and skills to: